Easy + Fun Jellyfish Paper Plate Craft (No Template Needed)

 Variations Of Paper Plate Jellyfish To Try

-- Blue is the suggested color to paint your paper plate jellyfish but in reality, jellyfish can be pink, yellow, blue, purple, or even luminescent.
-So, provide the kids with a variety of colors or paint and yarn and let their imaginations go wild!
+- Blue is the suggested color to paint your paper plate jellyfish, but you could truly use a variety of colors because jellyfish can be pink, yellow, blue, purple, or even luminescent.
+So, provide the kids with a various colors of paint and yarn (or pipe cleaners) and let their imaginations go wild!

 - Glitter!!
 I know…..kids love glitter more than adults do. 😂 But they will LOVE the sparkly look of the paper plate jellyfish.